-Jessica Seamon is in her sixth year with the Nicholls State University women’s softball program.
+Jessica Seamon is in her fifth year with the Nicholls State University women’s softball program.

 Seamon helps oversee the everyday operations of the softball program as well as coaching the pitching staff.
 She also assists in recruiting, hitting and camp operations.

 Prior to Nicholls, Seamon was a part of the Atlanta Vipers Softball Organization in Atlanta for the last seven years where she was the head coach of the Vipers’ 18 Gold softball team and served on the Vipers Advisory Board.
 Under Seamon’s guidance, the Vipers Gold have qualified and competed in two 16-Under National Tournaments as well as five at the 18-Gold level , finishing as high as ninth place.

 While working with the Vipers, Seamon also volunteered in the 2011 season with DII powerhouse, North Georgia College , where the pitching staff posted a very impressive 1.54 ERA and a record of 53-12.
 Jessica Coan walked away with the coveted Daktronics Ron Lenz National Pitcher of the Year award, while former Division II National Player of the Year and First-Team All-American Sarah Phillips was selected to the Canadian national team.

 In 2005, Seamon helped guide the pitching staff of North Georgia to a combined ERA of 1.87, with an overall record of 45-18.
 The pitching staff held opponents to a batting average of .196 with 424 strikeouts in 405.1 innings of work.